KxSystems/docs-v1/docs/interfaces/with-r.md

 ```
 If the q and R installations are running remotely from the user on a Linux machine, the graphics can be seen locally using X11 forwarding over SSH.

-Aside from using R’s powerul graphics, this mechanism also allows you to call R analytics from within q.
+Aside from using R’s powerful graphics, this mechanism also allows you to call R analytics from within q.
 Using a rather simple example of an average
 ```q
 q)\l rinit.q